SoftUni/Programming-Basics-Book-Python-EN/chapter-07-complex-loops.md

 * In the body of the loop:
    * We assign a new value to **`sum`**, which is the result of the sum of the current value of **`sum`** with the last digit of **`n`**.
    * We assign a new value to **`n`**,  which is the result of removing the last digit of **`n`**.
-* utside the body of the loop, we print the final value of the sum.
+* outside the body of the loop, we print the final value of the sum.

 ![](/assets/chapter-7-1-images/09.Sum-digits-01.png)